Free during early access — every feature is unlocked for our first users, no credit card required.Create your free profile

 1. Lilies (The Absolute Red Zone)

-The Hit List: Easter, Tiger, Asiatic, Day, and Stargazer lilies.
+The Hit List: Easter, Tiger, Asiatic, Day, and Stargazer lilies — all members of the Lilium genus.

 The Danger Zone: It isn't just eating a leaf.
 Licking pollen off their nose or drinking the water from a vase of lilies can be fatal.